-Supplemental planting for the mitigation areas did not occur during Year 2 of restoration activities.
-Formal mortality counts were taken during the Year 2 botanical monitoring event and supplemental planting will occur during Phase 3 of restoration.
+Supplemental planting for the mitigation areas did not occur during Year 3 of restoration activities because all the mitigation areas met the performance standard for survival.
+Formal mortality counts were taken during the Year 1, 2, and 3 botanical monitoring events and supplemental planting is anticipated to occur during the fall/winter of 2023/2024 in select locations.